nice-digital/nice-design-system/README.md

 ### Releasing

 Run `npm run release` from the command line to release a new patch version.
+Run `npm run release:minor` to release a new minor version.
 This uses [grunt-release-it](.grunt-tasks/release-it.js) under the hood.

 > Note: Generate a [GitHub personal acccess token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) and set this as the environment variable GITHUB_TOKEN.
 E.g. `export GITHUB_TOKEN="abcde1234"`